openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 test will try to access Pod's application using the bridge interface on the host to make sure there is a connectivity.

+Adding Multus to existing cluster will be tested by adding this scenario to existing upgrade test on rpm-based RHEL.

 Tests for other networking plugins will be designed and implemented when plugins are planned for support.

 ### Graduation Criteria